Why are iOS devices JPEG brain dead?|

 Conclusion: iOS devices are JPEG brain dead!
 Apple has no common sense.

-use too many resources!
+that will use too many resources!
 Apple has intentionally hobbled the iPad Air from day one.